GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

         gmt movie main.sh -NQuakes -Mf,png -Zs -V -C24cx12cx80 -T2018-01-01T/2018-12-31T/1d -Gblack \
         -Lc0 --FONT_TAG=18p,Helvetica,white --FORMAT_CLOCK_MAP=-

 ..
 Warning::
   The map shows NO earthquakes.
 This is expected because there is no quakes (in the data file) before January first.
-  However, this could also be to a problem.
+  However, this could also be due to an error in the command.
-  I must plot also the last frame to see if the quakes appear.
+  I must plot the frame from another date to see if the quakes appear.

-..  - I used the variable parameter MOVIE_COL0 in ``events -T``.
-In this ways the symbols plotted will be changed as frames progresses.

 3.3.5.
 Third attempt (last frame)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now, I also plot the last frame (``-Ml``).

      .. gmtplot::
         :height: 400 px